 The US military is using ‘Forensic Files’ technology to identify unknown remains

 America is hooked on true crime stories.
-One of the most engrossing among those true crime stories is “Forensic Files,” the true stories of murder and intrigue solved by scientific professionals who think of creative ways to link a crime with its perpetrator.
+One of the most engrossing among these true crime series is “Forensic Files,” the true stories of murder and intrigue solved by scientific professionals who think of creative ways to link a crime with its perpetrator.

-For decades, forensic investigators have used everything from DNA analysis to gas chromatography to determine who killed who and where and with what – like a giant, real-world game of Clue.
+For decades, forensic investigators have used everything from DNA analysis to gas chromatography to determine who killed whom and where and with what—like a giant, real-world game of “Clue.”

 Military scientists have been at the same game for around the same amount of time.
 The only trouble is that these scientists know who killed the dead men and how they died.
 In the military, they don’t know who the dead men are.
 For Americans and the U.S. military, that’s the most important puzzle to solve.

-But new forensic technology offers hope to scientists who spend their days trying to identify soldiers, sailors, airmen and Marines, despite the lack of evidence.
+But new forensic technology offers hope to scientists who spend their days trying to identify soldiers, sailors, airmen, and Marines, even in the absence of conclusive evidence.

-This means they have to have a known relative to compare the sample.
-IF there is no known relative, the remains are unlikely to ever be identified.
+This means they need a known relative to compare the sample.
+If there is no known relative, the remains are unlikely to ever be identified.

 So some analysts believe all the remains should be exhumed, DNA samples taken, and run through every available DNA database, including those used by the public for ancestry identification.